keshavgupta21/takefive/README.md

 - Check how the RF gets synthesized (make sure it is using a DistRAM primitive), check how imem and dmem memory gets synthesized
 - Add Vivado synthesis + sta scripts or figure out how to perform STA with yosys.
 - Make tests such that they take random simple programs written in C, compile them to riscv asm and then check the regfile.
+- Consider skid-style pipeline regs to make pipeline slightly more efficient for CPI